 What is a Coordinate Plane?

 A coordinate plane is a two-dimensional surface formed by two number lines.
-It is formed when a horizontal line called the X-axis and a vertical line called a Y-axis intersect at a point called an origin.
+It is formed when a horizontal line (the X-axis) and a vertical line (the Y-axis) intersect at a point called the origin.
 The numbers on a coordinate grid are used to locate points.
-A coordinate plane can be used for graph points, lines, and much more.
+A coordinate plane can be used to graph points, lines, and much more.
 It acts as a map and yields precise directions from one point to another.

 Coordinate Plane Definition

 Coordinates are a set of two values that locate a specific point on a coordinate plane grid, better known as a coordinate plane.
-A point in a coordinate plane is named by its ordered pair of the form (x, y), which is written in parentheses, corresponding to the X-coordinate and the Y-coordinate.
+A point in a coordinate plane is named by its ordered pair (x, y), written in parentheses, corresponding to the X-coordinate and the Y-coordinate.
 These coordinates can be positive, zero, or negative, depending on the location of the point in the respective quadrants.

-A quadrant can be defined as a region/part of a Cartesian plane obtained when the two axes intersect each other
+A quadrant can be defined as a region/part of a cartesian or coordinate plane obtained when the two axes intersect each other.